 Word Count: 207

-Keywords: Task-Switching; CVOE; Attentional Control; Working Memory; Vincentile Plots; Ex-Gaussian Distribution
+Keywords: Task-Switching; CVOE; Attentional Control; Working Memory; Monitoring

 Predictive Alternating Runs and Random Task-Switching Sequences Produce Dissociative Switch Costs in the Consonant-Vowel/Odd-Even Task

 The ability to attend to relevant information within one’s environment is a key aspect of goal-directed behavior.
 Attention plays a critical role in this process, as it is necessary to keep internal goals active in working memory long enough to affect our actions (Norman & Shallice, 1986).
 Thus, individuals who possess high attentional control capacities are more likely to ignore salient but unrelated information that would otherwise produce distractions.
 To investigate this process, researchers commonly use paradigms which present participants with task-related information, which is contrasted with information that is highly salient yet unrelated to task goals (see Rogers & Monsell, 1995; De Jong, 2000, for reviews).
 These studies have consistently shown that when participants are required to actively suppress task-unrelated information, both response times (RTs) and error rates are increased (e.g., Jersild, 1927; Stroop, 1935).
 Thus, task contexts that tax working memory and attentional control produce declines in task performance.